The Bass

 two detuned saws

 That slow, churning movement.
-The two frequencies are close enough to fight each other.
-The result is a pulsing, phasing texture.
+The two frequencies are close enough to fight each other, producing a pulsing, phasing texture.
 More alive than a single saw.

 tweak it